zagarak/AutoSecurityBox/README.md

 > You may notice a diode on ``5v+_Vsys`` in ``schema.png``.
 I added it between the supply and the microcontroller to isolate the converter output from the debug cable's ``5v+`` to prevent backfeeding of the buck converter during programming.

-***This project could easily be adapted for electronic door lock cylinders and servo-actuated access panel latches.**
+***This project could be adapted for electronic door lock cylinders for restricted access areas and servo-actuated access panel latches.**